pmean/build-website/text/04/breaking-the-blind.md

 > may be many weeks or months after reporting to regulators, it must be
 > ensured that company and regulatory data bases are revised.
 If the
 > event is serious, new, and possibly related to the medicinal product,
-> then if the Investigator\'s Brochure is updated, notifying relevant
+> then if the Investigator's Brochure is updated, notifying relevant
 > parties of the new information in a blinded fashion is inappropriate
 > and possibly misleading.
 Moreover, breaking the blind for a single
 > patient usually has little or no significant implications for the
 > conduct of the clinical investigation or on the analysis of the final
 > clinical investigation data.*
 >
-> *However, when a fatal or other \"serious\" outcome is the primary
+> *However, when a fatal or other "serious" outcome is the primary
 > efficacy endpoint in a clinical investigation, the integrity of the
 > clinical investigation may be compromised if the blind is broken.
 > Under these and similar circumstances, it may be appropriate to reach